Overview of Campus Pack (used for wikis, blogs, journals, and podcasts)

 Another option is to create a Quicklink from the course directly to the wiki, blog, journal or podcast space.
 This may be useful if you will be using the Campus Pack tool in a single module of a course, or will only be using one Campus Pack tool.
 The process is the same regardless of the Campus Pack tool being used.
 To create the Campus Pack tool Quicklink:

-1. Follow steps 1-4 above.
-EXCEPT, from the External Learning Tools drop down menu, choose the desired Campus Pack tool (Campus Pack Blog, Journal, Wiki, or Podcast) instead of Campus pack Collaboration Space.
+1. Follow steps 1-3 above.
+Just choose the desired Campus Pack tool (Campus Pack Blog, Journal, Wiki, or Podcast) instead of Campus pack Collaboration Space.

 |Back to top|

-After creating the Campus Pack Quicklink in your course content area, the next step will be to create the actual wiki, blog, journal, or podcast space on the Campus Pack side.
+After creating the Campus Pack link in your course content area, the next step will be to create the actual wiki, blog, journal, or podcast space on the Campus Pack side.

-1. To access Campus Pack, go to the content area in which you created the Quicklink, then click on the topic name.
+1. To access Campus Pack, go to the content area module in which you created the link, then click on the topic name.

 2. If you linked to "Campus Pack Collaboration Space", select "Add Content" from the Content widget on the Campus Pack page.